KomalKhandetod/AutomationProtractor/README.md

   --> If the console shows "Session" title, with "Create Sessions" and "Refresh Sessions" buttons, means webdriver is running properly.
 This is nothing but Selenium Server.
 6. Download and install Visual Studio Code : https://code.visualstudio.com/download
   --> Used to write the code

 HOW TO WRITE THE SCRIPT:
-1. Create a workspace foe the project
+1. Create a workspace for the project
   --> Create a folder where you want to save the projects
 2. Open Workspace in Visual Studio Code
   --> Open Visual Studio Code --> File --> Open Folder